Polish Music in American Hip-Hop: 9 Unexpected Samples

 The Game & Wiz Khalifa x Kram

-LA rapper The Game’s downloadable double-disc mixtape Purp & Patron was deemed a digital success thanks to features from Pharrell, Lil Wayne, T-Pain and Wiz Khalifa in 2011.
-On the track Taylor Made, Game and Wiz vibe and flow over the whammy pedal trippy guitar and falsetto vocals from Polish 1970s psych band Kram’s Twoje Oddalenia to great effect.
+The LA rapper The Game’s downloadable double-disc mixtape Purp & Patron was deemed a digital success thanks to features from Pharrell, Lil Wayne, T-Pain and Wiz Khalifa in 2011.
+On the track Taylor Made, Game and Wiz vibe and flow over the whammy pedal trippy guitar and falsetto vocals from Polish 1970s psych band Kram’s Twoje Oddalenia (Your Distances) to great effect.